amzn/selling-partner-api-samples/use-cases/merchant-fulfillment/README.md

 * [DynamoDB](https://aws.amazon.com/dynamodb/) tables to store SKU and shipment information
 * An [S3](https://aws.amazon.com/s3/) bucket to store generated shipping labels
 * An [SNS](https://aws.amazon.com/sns/) topic to send email notifications when new shipping labels are generated
-* [Secrets Manager](https://aws.amazon.com/secrets-manager/) secrets to securely store SP-API app and user credentials
+* A [Secrets Manager](https://aws.amazon.com/secrets-manager/) secret to securely store SP-API app credentials

 ## Pre-requisites
 The pre-requisites for deploying the Sample Solution App to the AWS cloud are: